sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 currently untyped.
 If you're interested in this area, Haskell 9.6 onwards has support for delimited continuations.
 See [here](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0313-delimited-continuation-primops.rst).
 It provides support for effects/effect handlers like OCaml 5.0 does.
 It would be interesting to compare and contrast but I don't know enough about it to comment further.
-My impression you could use it to build something like Eio in Haskell but things are not so far along as in OCaml.
+My impression is you could use it to build something like Eio in Haskell.

 # TL;DR Why should I use OCaml then?